m4zt/CUSTOMBATTLER/README.txt

 MISC:
-first script on github so forgive me if anything is wrong DM me on discord at @m4zt if you want any characters or ideas added to the mod Made by M4zterr
+first script on github so forgive me if anything is wrong DM me on discord at @m4zt if you have any bug reports, characters, or ideas that you offer to be added to the mod Made by M4zterr
 Thank you for checking out the mod & HF ✌